kusamanetwork/userguide/docs/index.md

 Kusama will launch around 26 August, 2019.

 You will no longer be possible to claims KSMs via [this Ethereum DApp](https://claim.kusama.network), i.e. after block `8425150` of Ethereum (approx 9:30 am Zurich time on Monday).

+You will only be able to claim directly on the Kusama network, via your original Ethereum address that you used to procure Dots.